dev-zero/flatman-clients/README.md

 Afterwards, the following applications will be available:

   * fdaemon .. the work horse to fetch tasks, run them and shuffle back the data
+  * fclient ..
+CLI to query, create and alter data on the server